novacbn/svelte-router/README.md

     /**
-     * Represents an optional cache of values that can be utilized by a `load` function */ context?: Record<string, any>;
+     * Represents an optional cache of values that can be utilized by a `load` function */ services?: Record<string, any>;
 }
 ```

 Configures the required Svelte Contexts for all other children `<Router.*>` Components can function.
-Along with holding a context for passing into child `load` functions.
+Along with holding a services cache for passing into child `load` functions.

 **Main.svelte**